Image Generation from Contextually-Contradictory Prompts: Introduction

 We demonstrate that, by using in-context examples and prompting the LLM to follow a reasoning process through a brief explanation, it can identify contextually contradictory concepts in a prompt and determine the appropriate stage of denoising at which each attribute should be introduced.
 It can also suggest alternative, non-conflicting concepts that preserve the intended attributes and use them to construct stage-specific proxy prompts.
 In doing so, the LLM effectively guides the model toward the intended meaning of the original prompt.

-Through extensive experiments, we demonstrate the effectiveness of our method in generating images from contextually contradicting text prompts.
-By introducing prompt information at targeted stages, our approach generates precise combination of semantic attributes while avoiding undesired entanglement of unrelated attributes.
-Compared to previous methods, our stage-dependent prompt decomposition leads to more faithful and semantically aligned generations.
+Through extensive experiments, we demonstrate the effectiveness of SAP in generating images from contextually contradictory text prompts.
+By introducing prompt information at targeted stages, SAP generates precise combinations of semantic attributes while avoiding undesired entanglement.
+Compared to previous methods, SAP’s stage-dependent prompt decomposition leads to more faithful and semantically aligned generations.